LCA-EET/LCA/readme.md

 <details>
 	<summary>Spoiler Warning!
 (Click to View)</summary>

-The encounter with Ellesime is moved from the Elder Grove (start of ToB) to Suldanessellar (end of SoA), just before CHARNAME and the party leave for the Return to Baldur's Gate.
+The encounter with Ellesime is moved from the Elder Grove (start of ToB) to Suldanessellar (end of SoA), just before Gorion's Ward and the party leave for the Return to Baldur's Gate.
 If Corwin and Irenicus are both in the party, Corwin, after a short time, will rally like-minded party members to kill him, in order to fulfill – a second time – the mission given to her by the Dukes.
 You'll get a warning about one in-game hour prior to the start of hostilities.
 </details>

 ### Intimate Encounters